windweller/EdGym/README.md

 pip install gym==0.15.7
 ```

-You can run `cat_env.py` right now.
+You can run `cat_env.py` and `eye_env.py` right now.
 The implementation is also simple enough to understand and extend.

+Note that currently both `CatEnv` and `EyeEnv` are defined for multiple students/patients.

+`EyeEnv`'s Gumbel rejection sampling is very slow sometimes.
+Not sure how to fix it.